learnable-content/Laravel-5/README.md

     - homestead
 ```

 Next lets add a line items to our ```/etc/hosts```.
 Our hosts file is part of our Mac OSX system that tells our mac to go to a certain ip address when we type something in the url.
 It is a way for us to use homestead.app and route that to the ip address of the homestead vm. ```192.168.10.10  homestead.app``` should be added your ur hosts file.

+Let's install and bring up the vagrant machine now.
+From the ```~/Homestead``` directory run ```vagrant up```.
+This will install all the included software
+listed above this will require some time to come up.

 Now lets try to hit the url and see if everything installed correctly.
+Go to your browser and type in ```http://homestead.app```.
+You should see an nginx error. (checking to see if this is true)